 In order to improve the ICT level of learners, different e-courses are also designed and implemented.
-Indicatively, groups of e-courses characterized by increasing difficulty and strong topic relativity are possible, such as the following chain of ecourses: Introduction to Information's Technologies, Introduction to Operating Systems, Presentation and usage of Office and Educational software, Introduction and Usage of Internet.
-Each group is characterized by the following aspects:
+Indicatively, groups of e-courses characterised by increasing difficulty and strong topic relativity are possible, such as the following chain of e-courses: Introduction to Information's Technologies, Introduction to Operating Systems, Presentation and usage of Office and Educational software, Introduction and Usage of Internet.
+Each group is characterised by the following aspects:

-- Group 1: Introduction to Information Technologies (definition of data, bit, byte, presentation of hardware components, presentation of type of software). - Group 2: Presentation and usage of operating systems. - Group 3: Usage of text editor, software for work sheets, software for creation a presentation, educational software. - Group 4: Usage of Internet (explorer in a browser, search machines, sending and receiving e-mails, access to a news group, access to a chat room).
+- Group 1.
+Introduction to Information Technologies (definition of data, bit, byte, presentation of hardware components, presentation of type of software). - Group 2.
+Presentation and usage of operating systems. - Group 3.
+Usage of text editor, software for work sheets, software for creation a presentation, educational software. - Group 4.
+Usage of Internet (explorer in a browser, search machines, sending and receiving e-mails, access to a news group, access to a chat room).

-The offered e-courses correspond to the available SPERO user profiles obtained at the previous step.
-For instance, e-courses for a learner, identified by the system as an

-"Expert", are depicted in Figure 17.
+The offered e-courses correspond to the available SPERO user profiles obtained previously.
+For instance, e-courses for a learner, identified by the system as an 'Expert', are depicted in Figure 17.
 This is ensured by an intelligent user tracking mechanism.
-This mechanism is based on each user individual session, the starts and stops of which are signaled by the time the user enters and leaves the SPERO portal respectively.
-Session information, along with validation and user access rights is stored in the "userDetails" part of the static user profile.
+This mechanism is based on each user individual session, the starts and stops of which are signalled by the time the user enters and leaves the SPERO portal respectively.
+Session information, along with validation and user access rights is stored in the 'userDetails' part of the static user profile.
 It provides a robust and reliable method to ensure independency amongst the system's users and efficiency of the whole user profiling-based content offering.
-As an illustrative example, consider that students who receive an e-course are tracked throughout the SPERO system and their behavior is observed and tracked internally.
+As an illustrative example, consider that students who receive an e-course are tracked throughout the SPERO system and their behaviour is observed and tracked internally.
 The overall procedure is transparent and provides the main source of feedback for the users' future system (e-courses and material) selections.
-Additionally, learners' interaction is periodically monitored to allow dynamically change of their user profiles, according to their improvement of ICT skills and skillfulness.
-For instance, if a user studies, then it is foreseeable that he/she will improve his/her profile.
+Additionally, learners' interaction is periodically monitored to allow dynamically change of their user profiles, according to their improvement of ICT skills and skilfulness.
+For instance, if a user studies, then it is foreseeable that he or she will improve his or her profile.
 Towards that scope, it is possible for the learner to re-enter the SPERO portal and provide new data input for the e-questionnaires.
-Then and based on his/hers unique id, the system monitors the user's progress and changes his/hers ratings and corresponding content offering.
-This leaves an option for the learner that the system can provide and sets him/her on a specific personalized track.
+As soon as this is done, the system, based on his or hers unique id, monitors the user's progress and changes his or hers ratings and corresponding content offering.
+This leaves an option for the learner that the system can provide and sets him or her on a specific personalised track.

-5. Conclusions and future work
+6 Conclusions and future work

-The methodology presented in this book chapter can be exploited towards the development of more intelligent, efficient and personalized educational content offering systems, thus enhancing the learning experience of their end-users.
-The proposed approach forms an integrated, state-of-the-art system that is able to identify its individual users.
-During this process, it extends work performed on precise, high level personalization algorithms, as it utilizes (transparently to the end-user) personalization techniques towards profiling mechanisms.
-It was also within our intensions in this book chapter to focus on acquired representative results of this work.
-For more e-learning type of results the reader is encouraged to visit SPERO's online applications (http://www.image.ntua.gr/spero).
-Moreover, the main research effort of this chapter was to successfully introduce and apply clustering techniques in the process of user profiling and provide collaborative recommendations of e-learning content to the end users.
+Current approach to e-learning applications forms an integrated, state-of-the-art system that is able to identify its individual users.
+It extends work performed on precise, high-level personalisation algorithms.
+The system internally utilises personalisation techniques towards profiling extraction, introducing a novel conjunction of static and dynamic profiling mechanisms.
+It was also our intension to really focus on acquired representative results of this work.
+For more e-learning type of results the reader is encouraged to visit SPERO's online applications.
+Moreover, the main research effort of this paper was to successfully introduce and apply clustering techniques in the process of user profiling and provide collaborative recommendations of e-learning content to the end users.